 The measurement of cations and anions is of critical importance in almost every industry.
 The extent of these industries is almost limitless but can broadly be classified as: Industrial Engineering, agriculture, food, pharmaceutical, mining and geology, medicine and medical device, petrochemicals, metal processing, environmental.

 Forty years ago methods of choice for measuring cations and anions included colourimetric measurement, flame photometry, ion selective electrodes and atomic absorption spectroscopy.
 All of these technologies are still widely used but nowadays where greater sensitivity, versatility or efficiency are required, ICP-OES, ICP-MS, ion chromatography and XRF are widely used.

-This short video provides viewers with an overview and short summary of Melting Point Standards.
+This short video provides viewers with an overview and short summary of Ion Chromatography Standards.

 Ion Chromatography (IC), is a relatively recently developed technology that allows for the separation of molecules on the basis of differences in charge properties.
 In cation exchange chromatography, positively charged molecules are attached to a negatively charged solid support.
 Conversely, in anion exchange chromatography, negatively charged molecules are attracted to a positively charged solid support.